 Study Time 40 hrs.

-The following competencies be developed:
+The following competencies will be developed:

-1. Receiving messages, making request etc.
+1. Receiving messages, making requests, etc.

 2. Supplying information